-Estradiol is metabolized into less active estrogen molecules that still sit on and active estrogen receptors.
+Estradiol is metabolized into less active estrogen molecules that still sit on active estrogen receptors.

 As you can see from the image above estrogen has many metabolites that need to be excreted and eliminated by the liver.

-If you have any problems eliminating the estrogen metabolites they can built up over time and cause activation of estrogen receptors and the symptoms of estrogen dominance.
+If you have any problems eliminating the estrogen metabolites they can build up over time and cause activation of estrogen receptors and the symptoms of estrogen dominance.

 The good news?